ReallySecureShell/PapersPlease/README.md

 ## How To Use

 Papers_Please is designed to be quick and simple to use, often times not requiring flags in order to run.
 You can specify a **network range** with the `--network` flag or a **single host** with the `--target` flag.
 You can **optimize** Papers_Please through the `--jobs`, `--proc`, and `--slots` flags.
 Optimizations are active by default with values of: 0, 1, and 252 respectively.
 By default or when passing the `--network` flag, Papers_Please will automatically scan for printers.
 Automatic scanning can be disabled with the `--no-scan` flag.
-Additionally Papers_Please can **mass print** by passing the `--papyrus` flag.
-This will cause Papers_Please to connect to port 9100 (JetDirect) on the remote host, then immediately disconnect.
-Which in some cases causes a document to be printed.
+Additionally Papers_Please can **mass print** by passing the `--papyrus` flag, which can be used with either `--network` or `--target`.
 Finally, to **disable all address restrictions**, pass the `--allow-all` flag.
 By specifying said flag, all public and private IP addresses will be allowed, in addition to all CIDR prefixes less-than or equal to 30.

 ## Usage